sphinx-doc/sphinx/doc/markup/desc.rst

    submodule, in which case the name should be fully qualified, including the package name).

+   This directive will also cause an entry in the global module index.

    The ``platform`` option, if present, is a comma-separated list of the platforms on which the module is available (if it is available on all platforms, the option should be omitted).
 The keys are short identifiers;